-Sigulda day trip, city route
+Sigulda day trip, legends route

 Almost immediately after getting off the train from Riga, I saw another Laima Clock, except this one was much shinier than the one in Riga.
 It also had more landscaping around it.
 Laima has its sweet tendrils everywhere in Latvia, but they don’t actually have a shop in Sigulda, which makes me wonder about the placement of this clock.